 Apple PiePosted: April 21, 2014

 With Spring upon us and Summer just around the corner, it’s finally time for more picnics!
 To me that means a few things, mainly that it’s time for apple pies.
-Apple pie is definitely one of those foods that I have fun making, and I’ll sometimes use frozen pie crust so I don’t have to worry so much about tedious measurements that could destroy the whole thing, and instead focus more on making the filling as delicious as possible.
-Here is what I like to put in my apple pies, but I encourage you to take liberty and come up with other fun ingredients to make the filling.
+I’ll sometimes use frozen pie crust so I don’t have to worry so much about tedious measurements that could destroy the whole thing, and instead focus more on making the filling as delicious as possible.
+Here is a look at how I like to prepare my apple pies.

 1 box pie crust – thawed (has two pie crust circles)